Skip to main content

 Certified Korean Translation Services for South Korea Documents

 The order matters.
 We always do the translation after the apostille is on the document, not before.
 If you translate first and then apostille, the apostille stamp itself is in English (or French) and the Korean office cannot read it.
-They will send the file back for a second translation.
+They will send the case back for a second translation.
 Doing the translation after the apostille means the whole document, including the apostille stamp and the HRD or SDM seal, is in Korean from one translator on one set of pages.

 A typical Indian degree plus transcript translates to four to eight pages in Korean.
 A birth or marriage certificate is one to two pages.
 A PCC is one page.
 Notarised Korean translation typically takes five to ten working days after the apostille is back.
 We share the page count and the written quote before the translation starts, so there are no surprises at delivery.

-Send a scan of your apostilled document (or the document at the start of the chain) and the Korean recipient on WhatsApp +91-9220161774.
+Send a scan of your apostilled document (or the document at the start of the sequence) and the Korean recipient on WhatsApp +91-9220161774.
 We will coordinate the Korean translator, confirm the page count, share the quote, and deliver the translated set ready for your Korean office or embassy submission.

 Who uses certified translation in this language